openshift/release/clusters/hive/hypershift/README.md

 Then apply the file with
 `oc --context hive apply -f hypershift.yaml --server-side`

-Dont forget to update the workflow (`ci-operator/step-registry/hypershift/hostedcluster/create/hostedcluster/hypershift-hostedcluster-create-hostedcluster-ref.yaml`) to use the new image.
+The image in the workflow (`ci-operator/step-registry/hypershift/hostedcluster/create/hostedcluster/hypershift-hostedcluster-create-hostedcluster-ref.yaml`) has to be modifed accordingly each time after a new version of `hypershift-install.yaml` is generated and applied..

 # Note
 !!!
 IMPORTANT !!!